 “It were paradise, absolute paradise” was Ken Westmoreland’s reaction when his family moved into a newly built council house at 34 All Saints Road in Woodlesford in 1951.
 They’d lived previously in a “one up, one down” cottage in Barwick Yard in Mickletown, with no electricity or hot running water and an outside toilet, so a two bedroom house with “all mod cons” on the new estate was an exciting prospect.

 Ken’s great grandfather, Squire Westmoreland, was born in Rothwell in 1845 and appears to have moved to Methley in about 1878.
-His father, also Joseph Westmoreland, grew up there and worked for the Henry Briggs company at Methley Junction and Whitwood collieries.
+Ken’s father, also Joseph Westmoreland, grew up there and worked for the Henry Briggs company at Methley Junction and Whitwood collieries.
 He continued to work at Whitwood after nationalisation of the industry in 1947 ending up as an onsetter at Savile colliery in Methley.

 Before the streets were named the new post war council houses in Woodlesford were known as the Lawrence Villa estate.
 Adjacent to a group of worked out stone quarries, they were built on fields which had been developed as market gardens growing rhubarb and other crops.